bvweerd/geekmagic-tv-esp8266/README.md

 This code has only been tested on the Smalltv Ultra (ESP8266) and may require modifications for other variants.

 ## ⚠️ Flash wear

-Updating images frequently will wear out flash really fast.
-The ESP8266 has around 100.000 write cycles.
-So updating every 10 seconds will wear out your flash in 7 days!
-Saving images in RAM is currently not supported, since it has not enough RAM...
+Updating images frequently will wear out flash fast.
+Think about your update settings.
+The reserved space for the filesystem is 1MB.

 ## ⚠️ OTA Update Safety

 This firmware implements **robust OTA update protection** with multiple failsafe mechanisms.